Matt1204/PodcastTranscribe/README.md

 - **Version Control**: Git
 - **CI/CD**: GitHub Actions
 - **Containerization**: Docker
-- **Infrastructure as Code**: Azure Resource Manager (ARM) templates
-- **Monitoring**: Azure Application Insights
 - **Logging**: Structured logging with ILogger

-### Development Tools & Practices
-- **Code Quality**:
-  - SonarQube for code analysis
-  - StyleCop for code style enforcement
-- **Testing**:
-  - xUnit for unit testing
-  - Moq for mocking
-- **API Testing**: Postman
-- **Documentation**: Markdown

-## 🚀 Getting Started

-> Note: This project is for educational purposes only and is not intended for production use.

-### Prerequisites
-- .NET 7.0 SDK
-- Azure subscription (for cloud services)
-- Docker (optional, for containerization)

-### Local Development Setup
-1. Clone the repository
-2. Configure Azure services and update connection strings
-3. Run the application locally
-4. Access the Swagger UI at `https://localhost:5050/swagger`

 ## 📚 Project Structure